SRombauts/UEPlasticPlugin/README.md

 - show current branch name in status text
 - display status icons to show controled/checked-out/added/deleted/private/changed/ignored files
 - display locked files
+- add, duplicate a file
-- add, duplicate, move/rename a file
+- move/rename a file or a folder
 - revert modifications of a file
 - checkin a set of files with a multiline UTF-8 comment
-- migrate an asset between two projects if both are using Plastic SCM
+- migrate (copy) an asset between two projects if both are using Plastic SCM
 - delete file (but no way to checkin them, see known issues bellow)
 - update workspace to latest head (Sync command)
 - show history of a file